 - MLIS, University of California, Los Angeles

 Cheryl Kelly Fischer is Director of the William M. Rains Library and Clinical Professor of Law.
-Prior to joining the Loyola faculty, Professor Fischer spent fifteen years at UCLA School of Law where she taught Advanced Legal Research and served as the law library’s Head of Instructional Services.
-While at UCLA, she also taught legal research skills in numerous law and non-law courses on campus, supervised scores of faculty research assistants, and served as liaison to the over one dozen law reviews and journals.
+Prior to joining the Loyola Law School faculty, Professor Fischer spent 15 years at UCLA School of Law, where she taught Advanced Legal Research and served as the law library’s Head of Instructional Services.
+While at UCLA, she also taught legal research skills in numerous law and non-law courses on campus, supervised scores of faculty research assistants, and served as liaison to more than a dozen law reviews and journals.